mitchcurtis/slate/doc/animation-tutorial.md

 # Slate - Animation Tutorial

-In Slate, it's possible to see a preview of how an animation will look.
-The animation is based on one or more "frames" or "cells" in your image.
+In Slate, it's possible to preview animations.
+Each animation is based on one or more "frames" in your image.
 This tutorial will show one way to create these frames and then go through the process of customising the animation settings.

 Firstly, we'll start off with a single frame, composed of three layers: